Osvalds/mobilly-homework/README.md

 Homework assignment for frontend developer position at Mobilly

 # about
 To run css processor open `__generator` and run `npm install`.
+After install just type in `gulp`.
 To run simply after cloning repo, remove the proxy option in Gulp Browsersync option..

 In this project I used:
 * Atomic Design;